DiamonC/observer/README.md

 ### Warnings
 - Arth Panel is in beta and should not be used in production yet.
-- There are several issues with the docker image currently, and we reccomend running it directly for now.
+- There are several issues with the docker image currently, and we reccomend running observer directly for now.

 # About Observer